MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 An example would be a class that is called 'Utility' is probably not cohesive.
 Another example would be a 'Library'.

+#### Should a class have a single responsibility?

+Grady Booch in his book object solutions wrote the following:

+> Every class should embody only about 3-5 distinct responsibilities

 #### References